dheerajthareja12/SQL-Queries-on-Zomato/README.md

 # SQL-Queries-on-Zomato
-A small dataset consisting of 4 tables and drawing out meaningful insights.
+A small dataset consisting of few records.